Economy of Senegal

-The headquarters of the Central Bank of West African States, Dakar.

-A jet of the national airline, Air Senegal International.

-A sugar processing plant of the Compagnie sucrière sénégalaise at Richard Toll.

-The main street of the tourist resort town of Saly.

-Many small businesses, like this tyre repair shop in Touba, are financed through the Mouride Islamic brotherhood.

-Paris Salon international de l'Agriculture 2007: the government actively promotes agricultural exports to markets outside the developing world.

-Small scale fishing for local markets is visible all through the country.
-Here fishermen return to the beach at Soumbedioun, Dakar.

-A Rock phosphate surface mine in western Senegal, near Taïba.

-The economy of Senegal is driven by mining, construction, tourism, fishing and agriculture, which are the main sources of employment in rural areas.
+Senegal has a developing economy driven by mining, construction, tourism, fishing and agriculture, which are the main sources of employment in rural areas.
 Natural resources include iron, zircon, gold, phosphates, and now oil and gas.
 In the past Senegal's economy gained most of its foreign exchange from fish, phosphates, groundnuts, tourism.
 One of the historically dominant parts of the economy, agricultural, is highly vulnerable to environmental conditions such as variations in rainfall and climate, and fluctuations in world commodity prices.
 It is a member of the World Trade Organization.

-The Capital of Senegal, Dakar, was the former capital of all of French West Africa.
-As a result, it remains the home to major banks and other institutions which serve all of Francophonic West Africa, and is the hub for shipping and transport into and out of the entire region.
+The capital of Senegal, Dakar, was the former capital of all of French West Africa.
+As a result, it remains the home to major banks and other institutions which serve all of Francophonic West Africa and is the hub for shipping and transport into and out of the entire region, which benefits landlocked neighboring Mali.

 Senegal has one of the most developed tourist industries in Africa.
 The main obstacles to the economic development of the country are its great corruption with inefficient justice, very slow administrative formalities, and a failing education sector.

 History

 The GDP per capita of Senegal shrank by 1.30% in the 1960s.
 However, it registered a peak growth of 158% in the 1970s, and still expanded 43% in the turbulent 1980s.
 However, this proved unsustainable and the economy consequently shrank by 40% in the 1990s.

+Two thirds of Senegalese expect living conditions to improve in the coming decades.